Vlach uprisings in Moravia: History

 Renewed Vlach attacks on Vsetín occurred in late 1623.
 The Hungarians, now aided by the Ottomans, reentered the war, and fighting occurred as far west as Brno.
 However, the Vlachs did not join their former allies.
 A second peace between Hungary and the Habsburgs was signed in 1624.
 The Habsburgs seized this opportunity to attack the Vlachs in March 1624 in the mountains west of Vsetín, but the Vlachs prevailed in what was described as a "slaughter" of Habsburg forces.
 Vlachs captured Lukov in 1626, and joined by Danes, who had entered the war against the Habsburgs, also captured Hranice in 1626.

-In 1627, Wallenstein’s counter-attack forced the withdrawal of the Danish army from Moravia and sent the Vlachs into retreat.
+In 1627, Wallenstein’s counter-attack forced the withdrawal of the Danish army, under Ernst von Mansfeld and Johann Ernst of Saxe-Weimar from Moravia and sent the Vlachs into retreat.
 By 1630, Vlachs controlled only their Carpathian strongholds.
-The final Vlach uprising occurred in 1640, when the Swedes invaded Moravia to do battle with the Habsburgs.
+The final Vlach uprising occurred in 1640, when the Swedes invaded Moravia, under Lennart Torstensson to do battle with the Habsburgs.
 Combined Vlach-Swede forces won back portions of Moravia, but then the Swedes withdrew in 1643 to concentrate on a war with Denmark.

 In January 1644, a massive Habsburg raid was conducted against the Vlachs in the mountains east of Vsetín, The Habsburg victory was completed by this time with a battle that culminated in the burning of Vlach villages (e.g. Hovězí, Huslenky, Halenkov, and Zděchov), disarming of the Vlachs, destruction of the fields and livestock, and an estimated 20 percent of the males of Vsetín were killed or later executed.
 Vlachs who fled the area were pursued by the Habsburgs as far as into Hungary.
 Ultimately, about one third of the total Vlach population was killed.
 With the Conscription of Valašsko on February 16, 1644, a complete registration of the remaining Vlachs occurred.
 Execution or oath of allegiance to Habsburg and conversion to Catholicism were the choices.
 Many Vlachs were executed during the infamous executions of 1644 in Vsetín.